erroronline1/qualitymanagement/readme.md

 ## requirements
 * one somewhat experienced office user to customize the document-blueprints and vba-macros
-* microsoft office 2010+ (tested with office 2010 and 2016, word and excel)
+* microsoft office 2010+ (tested with office 2010, 2016 and 2019 professional, word and excel)

 # the assistant
 ## use case